linuxnoodle/megadisplay/README.md

 - A Wayland compositor supporting the wlroots screencopy protocol (such as Hyprland).
 - A Rust toolchain to compile the daemon.
-- `ffmpeg` installed on the host for hardware-accelerated video encoding.
+- `gstreamer` and its plugins installed on the host for hardware-accelerated video encoding (e.g., `gst-plugins-bad` for VA-API).
 - Access to `/dev/uinput` so the daemon can inject touch and pen events.

 ### Installation and Usage